US kills al Qaeda leader Ayman al-Zawahiri in drone strike in Afghanistan – KION546

 Zawahiri, who just turned 71 years old, had remained a visible international symbol of the group, 11 years after the US killed Osama bin Laden.
 At one point, he acted as bin Laden’s personal physician.

-Zawahiri was sheltering in a safehouse in Kabul, according to the official, and was killed in “a precise tailored airstrike” using two Hellfire missiles.
+Zawahiri was sheltering in downtown Kabul to reunite with his family, Biden said, and was killed in what a senior administration official described as “a precise tailored airstrike” using two Hellfire missiles.
 The drone strike was conducted at 9:48 p.m.
-ET on Saturday was authorized by Biden following weeks of meetings with his Cabinet and key advisers.
-No American personnel were on the ground in Kabul at the time of the strike.
+ET on Saturday was authorized by Biden following weeks of meetings with his Cabinet and key advisers, the official said on Monday, adding that no American personnel were on the ground in Kabul at the time of the strike.

 In a series of tweets, Taliban spokesman Zabiullah Mujahid said, “An air strike was carried out on a residential house in Sherpur area of Kabul city on July 31.”

-Note: This story has been updated with additional developments on Monday.